jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-II.md

 <h2 style="color: darkred;"> Visual Recording Session (≈ 2 hours) </h2>

 Using the analogue media stations, record all visual materials needed for your documentary.

-### Recording Note

 - You **must use the provided professional cameras** to record your visuals
 - **Cellphones are not permitted** for visual recording in this session